PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-In-love-with-the-github-api.markdown

 Github use [Webhooks](https://github.com/blog/1778-webhooks-level-up).
 They are _**Amazeballs**_.
 WebHooks let you register a url that Github will call whenever there is a change to the repository.
 When you get this call you can automate some process on your system.
 It is that simple.
 It is very **very** powerful.

-We then used a [custom version](https://github.com/PaulKinlan/Github-Auto-Deploy) of [Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy) to manage two versions of site (staging and live.)
+We then used a [custom version](https://github.com/PaulKinlan/Github-Auto-Deploy) of [Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy) to manage two read-only versions of site (staging and live.)

 Github-Auto-Deploy is a rather amazing micro-server, it simply listens to GitHub Webhooks, pulls in the changes to the repository and runs a command.
-In our case the comand is as follows:
+In our case the example comand is as follows:

     versionStr=${1:-master}

-    ./combine_css_files.sh
-    ./compress_js_css.sh

     appcfg.py --oauth2 --version=$versionStr update ../

 See the first line above?
 That lets us choose which appengine version we will deploy to, it is based off the name of the branch.
 By default **any** commit to the repository will push to our staging server.
 Any commit to repostiory to the **live** branch will push to the live site.